 Though if you don't feel witty today, simply contact our guys - we provide quick and relatively cheap academic solutions for pupils around the world, kids and adults, and will give you really smart answers you're looking for.

-And be sure to share this entertainment helping with friends on Facebook, Twitter, and other media.
+And be sure to share this entertainment helping with friends on Facebook, Twitter, or other media.

 1. What ended in 1986?